 DON’T believe anyone tour agent who tells you that your bus/minibus will drop you at your hotel in Siem Reap or that you will arrive there late afternoon.
 Remember there is only one bus to Siem Reap at 3pm from the tourist passenger terminal a few kilometres from Poipet.
-You will be dropped off a few Km outside Siem Reap and will need to take a tuk–tuk to get to your hotel.
+You will be dropped off at a bus station few kilometres outside Siem Reap and will need to take a tuk-tuk to get to your hotel.

 If you decide to take a taxi from the border then there is nothing to stop you walking past the waiting area for the tourist passenger terminal shuttles and getting one for around US$30-40.
 DON’T believe anyone who tells you that you have to go to the passenger terminal.
 You can ignore them.

 From Siem Reap – Koh Chang:

 No real scams.
 But you might want to avoid the tourist price food & drinks at the tourist passenger terminal in Poipet.
-Also, when you reach Centrepoint Ferry, you will be offered the opportunity to stay in the van to your destination on Koh Chang.
-This will usually cost 100 – 200 Baht per person, compared to the pick-up truck taxi ride which is between 60 – 150 Baht.
-But it is more convenient to let the van driver take you.
+Also, when you reach the ferry, you will be offered the opportunity to stay in the van to your destination on Koh Chang.
+This will usually cost 100 – 200 Baht per person, compared to the pick-up truck taxi ride which is between 50 – 200 Baht.
+It is more convenient to let the van driver take you.
 DON’T believe the tour agency staff if they tell you that because it is the last ferry you might have to pay 1,000 Baht to get to your hotel or there won’t be any songtaews at the pier.
 That’s not true.

 If you’ve decided that all this seems too much effort, then the trip from Phnom Penh to Koh Chang is much less hassle, as far as scams and long queues at the border are concerned.
 But is more expensive.